Massachusetts Child Support Lawyer

 Modification of Support Payments

 A material change in circumstances may include the loss of a job or income.
 If your income changes, for instance, and if the result of recalculating the income is a different amount, generally there’s a basis for modification.
-However, don’t expect your support to be reduced simply because you lost your job.
-While that may be a basis for reduction, the judge will likely want to know what efforts you’ve made to find new employment.
-Further, the judge may consider your experience, education, training and the like.
+However, if a paying parent loses their job, the court will assess their efforts to find new employment and may attribute income based on their qualifications and work history.
+A judge is unlikely to reduce support obligations without a demonstrated effort to secure new income.

 Filing a child support contempt complaint is not difficult.
 Essentially, it’s a one-page form on which you’ll complete all the basic case information.
 This information will include the parties’ names, the date of the final judgment or order, etc. Then you’ll explain the part of the agreement or order that the other party isn’t following.
 For example, you may say, “Father was ordered to pay Mother $792 a week commencing on August 3, 2017 and continuing every Friday thereafter until further order of the court.”
 Then you’ll explain what has happened.
 For example, “Father has not made a payment of child support since January 23, 2018 and currently owes $4,932 in back support.”
 The complaint can be filed at the probate and family court at which your case is filed.

 At a hearing, the payor will need to convince the judge that he or she can’t make the support payments.
 For the recipient of support, having a lawyer at this hearing is helpful.
-It may be the difference between winning and losing.
-Further, a judge may order the person in contempt to pay money to the other party for legal fees.
+Further, courts may impose penalties, including wage garnishment and attorney’s fees, to ensure compliance.